aramder/aramder.github.io/lcftra/_posts/2018-8-2-animation-computer.md

 ![A look inside the animation computer - just the lower half, filled with electronics](/images/lcftra/animation computer/bottom half lit.jpg)

 The hardware for the animation computer is finished.
-At this point the only part of the computer that needs work is the software which interfaces the user interface with the Gilderfluke show controls.
-The software work is fairly trivial, so development has been delayed in favor of completing other parts of the animation system, mainly the <a href="https://aramder.github.io/animation-GSE/" target="_blank">animation GSE</a> which will be required for us to begin testing.
+At this point the system is undergoing testing.